-If your surgeon uses a diamond to make the incision, the surgeon will use an instrument to measure the thickness of your cornea and then use a micrometer to set the blade depth in order to properly and accurately make the incisions.
+If your surgeon uses a diamond to make the incision, the surgeon will use instruments to measure the thickness of your cornea and then use a micrometer to set the blade depth in order to properly and accurately make the incisions.

 For Limbal Relaxing Incisions, the incisions are placed in the more curved portion of the Cornea in order to reduce the curvature and in that way reduce the Astigmatism.

-Limbal Relaxing Incisions and Arcuate Incisions are typically not covered by medical or other health insurance, so patients selecting one of these vision correction procedures will have to pay an additional charge to the refractive surgeon.
+Arcuate Incisions and Limbal Relaxing Incisions are typically not covered by medical or other health insurance, so patients selecting one of these vision correction procedures will have to pay an additional charge to the refractive surgeon.

-How Should I Choose a Surgeon to Perform either Limbal Relaxing or Arcuate Incisions?
+How Should I Choose an Eye Surgeon to Perform Astigmatic Incisions?

 How to Find a Highly Qualified and Experienced Surgeon for Limbal Relaxing and Arcuate

-To find a vision correction expert surgeon who has qualified to be listed at Trusted LASIK surgeons, please visit:
+To find a vision correction expert surgeon who has qualified to be listed at Trusted LASIK SurgeonsTM, please visit:

 The screening process and standards used by Trusted LASIK Surgeons™ can be found at: